UWB-Adv-Data-Vis-2025-Sp/tidy-model/README.md

   xlab('Temperature (Celsius)')
 ```

 Wow!
-Looks like instead of one line of best fit, now we have two!
-The plot has added color to separate the data by species.
+It looks like instead of one line of best fit, now we have two!
+The plot has added colors to separate the data by species.
 Now we can clearly see that both crickets have a positive relationship between temperature and chirping, but start at different places.
-So lets return to our linear model to see how values have changed.
+So let's return to our linear model to see how values have changed.
 Add the `lm()` and `summary.lm()` functions to the chunk.
 This time we will extend our formula to account for the new variable.

 ```
 {r species, echo= FALSE}